HuddleHouse/progblog.io/source/_posts/2017-03-27-4-Reasons-to-update-to-Angular-4-from-Angular-2.md

 It was actually such an easy upgrade that I was inspired to write this blog post about it!
 I am currently working on three projects that are using Angular 2 and all three upgraded to Angular 4 without any complications.
 So lets get to it.

-## 1. Angular 4 is smaller than Angular 2
+### 1. Angular 4 is smaller than Angular 2
 The Angular dev team has done a great job minimizing the AOT (ahead-of-time) generated good.
 This is how they describe it:

 > These changes reduce the size of the generated code for your components by around 60%  in most cases.
 The more complex your templates are, the higher the savings.

-## 2. Angular 4 is faster than Angular 2
+### 2. Angular 4 is faster than Angular 2

 The Angular dev team did a great job enhancing the speed.
-It has been noticable when doing development, but I have not been able to test the difference on a live server.
+It has been noticeable when doing development, but I have not been able to test the difference on a live server.

-## 3. Angular 4 has enhanced \*ngFor and \*ngIf
+### 3. Angular 4 has enhanced \*ngFor and \*ngIf

 They add an if/else style sytax to \*ngIf.
 When you are making asynchronous calls to say, a Firebase database, you can add a loading screen within the page while that data loads.
 The example that the Angular Dev team gives is: